-Kenneth Borrmann is an Associate Professor of Music and Chair of Keyboard Studies at Cairn University.
+Kenneth Borrmann is Interim Dean of Music and Chair of Keyboard Studies at Cairn University.
 He holds a Bachelor of Science in Bible and a Bachelor of Music in piano from Cairn University and a Master of Music in piano performance from West Chester University.
 He is the director of the Cairn Handbell Choir and the ensemble Laudate.

 In addition to his teaching responsibilities, he is active as a soloist, accompanist, and chamber music collaborator.
 Mr. Borrmann has conducted major portions of Handel’s Messiah on multiple occasions and has been active as a church music director for almost 30 years.
 He has served on the faculty of the Csehy Summer School of Music, teaching piano and conducting the Csehy choir.